MTKruto/website/content/storage-adapters.md

 ```

 This storage adapter is natively supported inside browsers and on Deno.
+Node.js users can use the [`node-localstorage`](https://npm.im/node-localstorage) adapter as a replacement.
-To use it on Node.js, you first need to install the `@mtkruto/storage-local-storage` package:
+To do that, first install the required packages:

-<%= it.installPackage("@mtkruto/storage-local-storage") %>
+<%= it.installPackage("node-localstorage @mtkruto/storage-local-storage") %>

-And import the `StorageLocalStorage` class from there:
+And import the `StorageLocalStorage` class from `@mtkruto/storage-local-storage`:

 <%=